Bit-Nation/pangea-cli/README.md

 ## Install
 > you need to have at least node version 8.11.3

-Install the package with `npm install pangto -g`.
+Install the package with `npm install pangea-cli -g`.

 ## Usage